 Another thing is that TN panels have the worst color quality in comparison to IPS and VA panels.
 So, if you’re okay with sacrificing image quality for performance, the Dell S2716DG is for you.

-While the 1ms response time speed eliminates ghosting and motion blur of fast-moving objects allowing you to focus on your fleeing targets, the Dell S2716DG input lag performance of only 4.5ms ensures instantaneous response to your commands.
+While the 1ms response time speed eliminates ghosting and motion blur of fast-moving objects allowing you to concentrate on your fleeing targets, the Dell S2716DG input lag performance of only ~4ms ensures instantaneous response to your commands.

-For the most responsive and fluid fast-paced competitive gameplay, a 144Hz refresh rate does wonders as it refreshes your screen more than twice as fast than regular displays, therefore reducing input lag and screen tearing.
+For the most responsive and fluid fast-paced competitive gameplay, a 144Hz refresh rate does wonders as it refreshes your screen more than twice as fast in comparison to regular 60Hz displays, therefore reducing input lag and perceived screen tearing.

 Moving on, the Dell S2716DG monitor offers a variable refresh rate for NVIDIA G-SYNC compatible graphics cards.

-Enabling G-SYNC will allow the display to change its refresh rate according to the GPU which fully eliminates screen tearing and stuttering at virtually no (less than 1ms) input lag cost within the 30-144Hz/FPS range.
+Enabling G-SYNC will allow the display to change its refresh rate according to the GPU, which fully eliminates screen tearing and stuttering at virtually no (less than 1ms) input lag cost up to 144FPS.

-Alternatively, you can use ULMB (Ultra Low Motion Blur) feature which inserts black frames between the regular frames in order to reduce trailing and ghosting.
+Alternatively, you can use ULMB (Ultra Low Motion Blur) feature, which inserts black frames between the regular frames to decrease trailing and ghosting.

 This technology works only at fixed refresh rates (85Hz, 100Hz, and 120Hz) and can’t be used at the same time as G-SYNC.

-Those with AMD graphics cards will be able to use the monitor, but no the ULMB nor G-SYNC features and should look for a monitor with AMD FreeSync technology instead.
+Those with AMD graphics cards will be able to use the monitor, but not the ULMB nor G-SYNC features, and should look for a monitor with AMD FreeSync technology instead.

-The monitor’s hotkeys and the power button are uncomfortably tiny, clunky, and hard to press but considering that its ultra-thin design, the Dell S2716DG wouldn’t look as nice if the buttons were any bigger.
+The monitor’s hotkeys and the power button are uncomfortably tiny, clunky, and hard to press, but considering its ultra-thin design, the Dell S2716DG wouldn’t look as nice if the buttons were any bigger.

 Luckily, the OSD (On-Screen Display) menu is intuitive and easy to navigate.
 Available standard settings include contrast, brightness, color temperature, RGB, and input source selection.